 Examines the American macroeconomic system and its effects on social, cultural and political environments.
 Allocation mechanisms for scarce resources and supply and demand are used.
 The course defines, examines and critiques aggregate measures of economic activity.
 Additionally, the course examines money and financial institutions, The Federal Reserve, and short run stabilization policy as well long run economic growth factors.
 RECOMMENDED: Eligibility for ENGL 100.
-PREREQ: MATH 110 or 112 (offered at CSM or Skyline) or 190, or appropriate score on District math placement test and other measures as appropriate that indicate proficiency in Elementary Algebra.
+PREREQ: MATH 110 or 112 (offered at CSM or Skyline) or 190, or appropriate score on the College Placement Test or other multiple measures assessment that indicate proficiency in Elementary Algebra.
 Transfer: CSU: DSI, UC.
 (IGETC: 4)